-Crucifixion of Jesus has been of the oldest debates between Muslims and Christians.
-Now let’s analyse this issue.
+Crucifixion of Jesus has the one of the oldest debates between Muslims and Christians.
+What do Islam and Christianity tell about it?

 Islamic Belief in the Crucifixion of Jesus